telestrial/Self-Guided-BootCamp/React-The-Complete-Guide/README.md

 This subdirectory's code includes the work from Maximilian's Udemy course, found here: https://www.udemy.com/course/react-the-complete-guide-incl-redux/

-# TODO
+# Todo List

-[ ] - a serious refactor.
+- [ ] - a serious refactor.
 Given the nature of directory creation thus far in the course, I already know this is going to be a mess by the end.